Big Brother (British TV series) series 3: Broadcasts

 The series premiered on 24 May 2002, on Channel 4.
 The contestants were recorded 24 hours a day with cameras fixed around the house, and had to wear portable microphones.
 Big Brother 3 was the first of the main series to feature a live launch.
 Previously, Celebrity Big Brother 1 had featured a live launch.
 The launch night saw Davina give a house tour, as well as discuss rumors that had been going on about the series.
 She then introduced the new Housemates, and they entered the house live.
 Channel 4 broadcast a daily highlights show, and from the first week there was a live eviction show hosted by Davina McCall, where the evicted housemate was interviewed.
 In the nightly highlight episodes, viewers are shown various highlights of a specific day in the house.
 Big Brother 3 saw the return of the psychiatrists providing commentary on events in the game, with the episodes featuring them being the highlights show after the most recent eviction.
 The live eviction episode was held on Friday, with a pre-eviction episode and an official eviction episode being held with a 60-minute gap between them.
 Live coverage was a major part of E4's schedule for the second year running.
 The season ended on 26 July 2002, lasting for a total of 64 days.
 Big Brother 3 saw numerous spin-off series' occur while it was on air.
 The Saturday Night Live spin-off began this season, and saw Housemates competing in live tasks.
 It would last until midway through Big Brother 5, when it was axed due to poor ratings.
 Though not introduced this season, the Big Brother's Little Brother spin-off continued throughout this season, giving the show its second season.
 Following this season, the special What the Housemates Did Next aired, and would later air after every season until Big Brother 9.

 Eye logo

 The eye logo for the series was an orange eye with circular shapes evolving from the pupil, with a green background.
+An homage was paid to this eye in the 22nd series, broadcast 23 years later.